-We know our coffee tastes amazing, however we also know that caffeine plays a significant roll in keeping our customers coming back for more each month.
+We know our coffee tastes amazing, however we also know that caffeine plays a significant roll in keeping our customers coming back for more coffee each month.
 Attention coffee geeks!
 Here is a wonderful short video on how caffeine works.
 We have transcribed the video for you below.

 Millions of Americans use caffeinated beverages everyday as a pick me up.
 It is after all the world’s most popular drug and with new caffeine infused products like energy drinks, gum, and beef jerky hitting the shelves our love affair with caffeine shows absolutely no signs of slowing down.